obsquidian/everything/transcripts-canceling.md

 ...that the seller canceled the order.
 Goddammit!
 But I was finally able to track down and translate a Spanish version of the Rolling Stone article from the Wayback Machine, and I'm finally able to expose the truth.

-Stop.
-Freeze exactly where you are.
+**Stop.** Freeze exactly where you are.
 Take a look at yourself and what all of us have been doing for the last 30 seconds.
 Who does this behavior remind you of?
 If your answer is social justice advocates fighting for trans equality, you are incorrect.
 If your answer is creepy stalkers who hate trans people... ding! ding! ding!

 I am very suspicious of anyone whose online behavior prompts me to dig through articles full of dead names and sordid scandals involving trans people from almost two decades ago.
 This is very similar to techniques used against trans people by internet fascists.
 So I'm pretty suspicious of anyone pushing this kind of investigation.

 How can you tell the difference between a trans-anarcho socialist with an anime avatar and a Nazi pretending to be a trans-anarcho socialist with an anime avatar?
 Well, you can't.
 Anonymous is anonymous is anonymous, whether it's on 4chan or Twitter.

 So unless Buck Angel, Ilsa Strix or Lana Wachowski gets in touch with me and lets me know that for some unimaginable reason they want me to publicly dig up their 17-year old divorce drama, this is none of my fucking business.
 And it's none of yours either.
 So shut up, and go back to Kiwi Farms where you belong.

-IV
+#### IV

-So setting aside any tabloid drama that may have happened during the Bush administration—I'm saying this is in the cuntiest way, and they deserve it.
+So setting aside any tabloid drama that may have happened during the Bush administration — I'm saying this is in the cuntiest way, and they deserve it.
 They fucking deserve the cuntiness.

 The main argument against me usually references a collage of Buck Angel's problematic tweets.
 And this is supposed to be definitive evidence that he is a horrible person, and therefore, that I am a horrible person for collaborating with him.